 Ross-shire Writers has published four anthologies, with the latest, 'Between the Lines' now available to buy.
 Please click on Publications for more details.

-We are sorry to announce that our long-standing member Catriona passed away on 26th November after a short illness.
-Her wonderful storytelling skills, humour and kindess will be missed by her many friends.
-Catriona's legacy will live on in the form of an anthology of her short stories, Place with no Name.
-We are happy that this was published in October prior to her final illness so that she could enjoy the successful completion of her book.
+Our long-standing member Catriona passed away in November 2018 after a short illness.
+Her wonderful storytelling skills, humour and kindess are missed by her many friends.
+Catriona's legacy will live on in the form of an anthology of short stories, Place with no Name. published just prior to her final illness.